Tpw429/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-In this assignment, I will be determining the amount of people who may retire this year, and I am estimating the number of new employees our company will need.
-In this repository, I will be using PostgreSQL and pgAdmin to analyze and inspect the data given to me (csv files or excel files).
-To begin with my research, I extracted the common variables from each of the excel sheets and created a relational table in QuickDBD.
+In this assignment, I developed a program to determining the amount of people who may retire or should be asked to retire this year based off certain parameters given to me, such as date of birth.
+In this assignment, I used pgAdmin to manipulate and create universal csv (excel files) with all the information needed to make accurate retirement suggestions.
+With this challenge, there were many different spreadsheets with only a tiny bit of information in each one of them.
+To get a better scope of the project I was working on, I created an Employee Database which linked the similarities in each of the datasets.
+These results are shown below.